aynahsi/Unitum-aSafeSpace/README.md

 # How websites work
 HOME:
 Home has navbar which is connecting the page to other pages like Vision, Team, Support, Registration, Login.
 LOGIN:
 Registered members can login and finally go to the blog page.
 REGISTER:
 In this user registers.
 User can only access the blog after registering or logging in.
-BLOG PAGE(INDEX.HTML):
+BLOG PAGE:
 ● Adding Blog: Registered user can enter the blog (title, name, story).
 No column can be left empty.
 ● Displaying Blog: All the blogs stored in database will be displayed here.
 ● Display using searched name: User can search the desired blog by entering the name of the author.

 # Screenshots